serras/emacs-haskell-tutorial/tutorial.md

 Now, the moment for magic has come!
 Restart Emacs and open any Haskell file.
 Write the first three letters of a function name, like `spl`, and wait a moment.
 A menu with possible completions should appear: you can move between possibilities using arrows, and select something to insert with Enter.
 This works not only with functions, but also with module names, and even language extensions.

 If you took some time to install and download the data for Hoogle, a nice extra comes bundled with `company-ghc`.
 While navigating through the completion possibilities, you can press `F1` and get the documentation for the corresponding element.
-The information will disappear once you chosse an option.
+The information will disappear once you choose an option.

 ### Working with holes